nemonik/hands-on-DevOps/readme.md

 local-path-storage   local-path-provisioner-ccbdd96dc-cgq6r   1/1     Running   1          42h
 ```

-The next resurce defines a `Service` used to expose our `helloworld` application as a network service.
+The next resource defines a `Service` used to expose our `helloworld` application as a network service.

 ```yaml
 ---